-While pursuing a degree in Psychology, Sierra knew she wanted to use her education to work with children, so she aligned her coursework heavily with child development.
+While pursuing a degree an undergraduate degree in psychology, Sierra knew she wanted to use her education to work with children, so she aligned her coursework heavily with child development.
 When she took a course that introduced her to Applied Behavior Analysis, she was hooked!
 She graduated in 2020 from The University of Oregon and became a Behavior Interventionist later that year.
 Sierra joined Lindegard in early 2021 and currently serves children in the Eugene area.
 In early 2022, Sierra was accepted into Pepperdine’s Psychology Graduate school program.

 In her down time, Sierra enjoys being a plant mom, taking care of her pet fish, playing guitar, journaling and doing yoga.